xionic/PiOn/Argh/README.md

 * ubound arg	- 	must not be above arg (e.g. "ubound 600")
 * regex arg	- 	must match regex given be arg
 * class name -	must be instanceof th given class

-* ?class name -	must be instanceof th given class or null
+Any constraint can be prepended with "?" to allow null as well.

 See example usage below